-The warning light is any light wired to the courtesy (pillar) light contacts, as described in Menu 8, which followso the courtesy light function from within the remotes menu
+The warning light is any light wired to the courtesy (pillar) light contacts, as described in Menu 8, which follows.

 Menu 8 - Courtesy (pillar) light

 This feature is associated with the light connections on the controller.
 Refer to Section 16 of the manual for details on how to connect a pillar or security light to the controller.